-So she finds comfort in Tagore as she tries to come in terms of her Homecoming while rearranging her old study room all alone.
+So she finds comfort in Tagore as she tries to come to terms with her Homecoming while rearranging her old study room all alone.

-Bon Voyage, the next section, is all about traveling and finding beauty, and meditative contemplation.
-Be it ‘By the side of Table Rock Lake, Missouri’, or ‘Kerala: a series of vignettes’, or ‘To The Grand Minaret, Qutub Minar’, she finds how each and every place opens up vistas leading to her past and shaping her present.
+Bon Voyage, the next section, is all about travelling and finding beauty, and meditative contemplation.
+Be it ‘By the side of Table Rock Lake, Missouri’, ‘Kerala: a series of vignettes’, or ‘To The Grand Minaret, Qutub Minar’, she finds how each and every place opens up vistas leading to her past and shapes her present.

 Those vistas, are they sought like Joyce?
 I was asking myself the moment I moved to Portrait of a woman as the artist.
-Is there a Stephen in everyone of us, trying to come in terms with the intellectual awakening that we face in this world?
+Is there a Stephen in every one of us, trying to come to terms with the intellectual awakening that we face in this world?

 Maybe, and for Lopa, being a mother who is also very much part of the Indian Diaspora, putting out The Topography of the Mind, is the most sensitive and subjective work to do and she has done it with that candid tone which can not even be found in Joyce, primarily because Lopa is not following any Joycean repertoire, she is not adhering to his theme or his narrative technique.